rzhang0716/Data-Science/README.md

 - :earth_africa: I am continue studing data science related courses online
 - :zap: I am currently working as a Data Scientist & Biostatistician in Nemours

+-: This repositories covers multiple Data Scientist required skills studing materials and projects I finished.
+-: For Programming Lanaguage, it covers python and R, python is not limited to the Data Science packages but also with python programming on GUI, web scripting and other applications.
+For R, it most about data preparation with tidyverse and visualization with ggplot2, also have some specific statistics package in R, such as Sruvival, Table1 and so on.

 - 📫 How to find me:
   - :bulb: [Google Scholar](https://scholar.google.com/citations?user=hMmoRWsAAAAJ&hl=en)
   - :office: [LinkedIn](https://www.linkedin.com/in/rzhang12/)